selenebun/foodchain/README.md

 A predator-prey simulation in p5.js

 ### Controls:
+If you do not have a keyboard, a menu may be used inside the simulation.
 * Mouse to place a creature
+* Alt to toggle avoidance lines
+* Ctrl to toggle perception visualization
 * Enter to clear the screen
-* Ctrl to toggle perception visualization
-* Alt to toggle avoidance lines
 * Spacebar to toggle targeting lines
+* 0-9 to select a preset
 * G to toggle species pie chart
-* M to switch display mode (light mode, dark mode, line mode)
+* M to cycle between display modes (dark mode, line mode)
-* N to toggle nutrition level fade
+* N to toggle fading based on nutrition level
 * O to toggle motion blur
-* Q to toggle sidebar button
+* Q to toggle menu visibility
-* 0-9 to select a preset

 ### Creature types:
 Press one of these keys to select a creature, then place with the mouse: